Archive

 There is a lot more that is important about this stage in IBM’s evolution as a company.
 If I had to sum up what I took away from this annual analyst software event is that IBM is focused at winning the hearts, minds, and dollars of the business leader looking for ways to innovate.
 That’s what Smarter Planet is about.
 Will IBM be able to juggle its place as a software leader with its push into business leadership?
 It is a complicated task that will take years to accomplish and even longer to assess its success.

-Unintended consequences of the cloud – part II
+What are the Unanticipated consequences of the cloud – part II

-October 29, 2009 Judith 8 comments
+October 29, 2009 9 comments

 As I was pointing out yesterday, there are many unintended consequences from any emerging technology platform — the cloud will be no exception.
 So, here are my next three picks for unintended consequences from the evolution of cloud computing: